 CCHS COVID-19 FAQ Sheet

 COVID-19 has changed the day to day lives of nearly every person in America.
-At the Chautauqua County Humane Society (CCHS) we have been rolling with sometimes daily changes that have been enacted as a result of this pandemic.
-The most effective way to answer the questions you have on what may have temporarily changed, we have updated our FAQ.
-If you have further questions please message us through the Chautauqua County Humane Society Facebook Page or email firstname.lastname@example.org.
+At the Chautauqua County Humane Society (CCHS) we have been implementing frequent changes as a result of the pandemic.
+The most effective way to answer the questions you have on what has changed is through our updated FAQs below.
+If you have further questions, please message us through the Chautauqua County Humane Society Facebook Page or email firstname.lastname@example.org.

-Animal care at CCHS continues in the normal fashion.
-There have been changes made to the schedule to separate employee shifts for as little contact as possible.
-Social distancing is in practice to help lower the chances of introduction of COVID-19 to our facilities.
-All shelter pets are being cared for, walked, socialized and loved.
-The well-being of any pet in our care is always top priority.
+Animal Care at CCHS continues as usual.
+There have been changes made to the staff schedule to separate employees as much as possible and social distancing is in practice to help lower the chances of introduction of COVID-19 to our facility.
+All shelter pets are being cared for, walked, socialized, and loved.
+The well-being of all of the animals in our care is always our top priority.

-At CCHS we are currently taking in stray dogs that are brought to us by Local Animal Control Officers and working to get them back to their families.
+Throughout the pandemic we have continued taking in stray dogs that are brought to us by police and contracted Animal Control Officers and have been working as always to get them back with their families.

-We ask our volunteers to follow the guidelines set forth by the Centers For Disease Control and Prevention to stay quarantined and stay safe.
-CCHS Volunteer Coordinator Rachel Johnson will contact volunteers via email when the program starts up again.
+We ask our volunteers to follow the guidelines set forth by the Centers for Disease Control and Prevention to stay home and stay safe.

 Pet Food Pantry

-The CCHS Pet Pantry is available to Chautauqua County residents.
-Please call 665-2209 to make an appointment if you are in need of food.
-The Salvation Army of Jamestown is also offering Pet Pantry services to their clients.
+The CCHS Pet Pantry is available to area residents.
+Please call 665-2209 to make an appointment if you need food.
+The Salvation Army of Jamestown, in conjunction with CCHS, is also offering pet food to their clients.
 Learn more at the Pet Pantry web page.
 We appreciate donations of pet food, treats, and cat litter to help keep loved animals in their homes during this time when finances are especially tight.

 2nd Chances Thrift Store